datacentricdesign/iot-ml-design-kit/guide/datacollection_guide.md

 Record about **15 minutes** of consecutive movement, where:

-You are using no other sensor than an accelerometer and/or gyroscope.
-For sources other than GoPro, please keep in mind that other steps might be necessary to convert the data to the right import type.
+You are using no other sensor than an accelerometer and/or gyroscope. **For sources other than GoPro, please keep in mind that other steps might be necessary to convert the data to the right format!**

 Each of the expected activities gets recorded for **at least 30 seconds**